earchibong/Springboot-EC2-Jenkins/documentationa.md

 <br>

 In this config.
 I have overridden the default port 8080 to 27017.
 Usually we put `host` as `localhost` when we develop apps locally.
-But we have to put container name as the host here, since we are connecting to `mongo db docker` container and not the local mongo db on the machine.
-Make a note of the database name as a `mongodb docker` container will be created later with it.
+But we have to put container name as the host here, since we are connecting to `mongodb` container and not the local mongo db on the machine.
+Make a note of the database name as a `docker-db` container will be created later with it.

 <br>